taylorstewart/Stewart-et-al-2021---Coregonine-Temp-Embryo/README.md

 Coregonine (Great Lakes & Finland) Temperature Embryo Response Experiment
 ==========

-This repository contains data files, analysis scripts, and figures for the Great Lakes and Finland portions of the manuscript entitled *Influence of warming temperatures on coregonine embryogenesis within and among species*.
+This repository contains data files, analysis scripts, and figures for the Great Lakes and Finland portions of the manuscript entitled: *Influence of warming temperatures on coregonine embryogenesis within and among species*.

 # Data files